wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/7-summary.md

 * As a professional developer, you can create a custom connector from API Management by exporting the APIs.
 * As a citizen developer, as long as you have an Open API document, you can create a custom connector within Power Apps by importing the Open API document.

-To review, this module has covered the following topics:
+To sum up, this module has covered the following topics:

 * To create a custom connector from Azure API Management by exporting the APIs,
 * To create a custom connector from the Open API document by importing it,